- Search The Registry

 - My Account

 *Jimmy Lyons was born on this date in 1931.
-He was an African American alto saxophone player.
+He was a Black alto saxophone player.

 Jimmy Lyons was born in Jersey City, New Jersey and raised there until the age of 9, when his mother moved the family to Harlem and then the Bronx.
 He obtained his first saxophone in the mid-1940s and took lessons from Buster Bailey.